 No stranger to Trinity Athletics, Daniel served as an independent contractor strength & conditioning coach with the Tiger volleyball team.
-Additionally, Daniel worked with Elite Volleyball Performance and became club owner and performance coach of Bexar Volleyball.
-Both organizations are located in San Antonio.
+Additionally, Daniel worked with Elite Volleyball Performance and was club owner and performance coach of Bexar Volleyball.
+Both organizations were located in San Antonio.
 He was honored in 2011 by USA Volleyball with the Robert Lindsay Meritorious Service Award.
 The accolade recognizes the Club Director of the Year for USA Volleyball’s Lone Star Region.

 His sports performance work is diverse, as Daniel has prepared athletes for competition demands at more than 25 NCAA athletics programs.
 He was also a consultant for the prestigious Roddick Tennis Academy.

 He earned a bachelor’s degree from Texas State University in December 2010, with a major in Exercise and Sport Science, and a minor in Sport Psychology.
 Daniel received a master’s degree in Strength and Conditioning from Edith Cowan University, located in Perth, Australia, in November 2016.